 III.
-Deficiency 3: Evergy's treatment of uncertainty is one-sided and biased in favor of keeping coal on-line.

-Despite the strong evidence for accelerating Jeffrey Unit 2 retirement, the Company was reluctant to include that in its preferred plan because of "uncertainty over future risks which may affect which resource may retire early."11 One uncertainty it mentions is replacement resource costs, focusing on price increases due to supply chain issues.12 But the recent IRA bill would lead to drastic price reductions for wind, solar, and battery resources.
+Deficiency 3: Evergy's treatment of uncertainty is one-sided and biased in favor of keeping coal online.
+Despite the strong evidence for accelerating Jeffrey 2 retirement, the Company was reluctant to include that retirement in its preferred plan because of "uncertainty over future risks which may affect which resource may retire early."15 One uncertainty Evergy mentions is replacement resource costs, focusing on price increases due to supply chain issues.16 But the recent enactment of the IRA will lead to drastic price reductions for wind, solar, and battery resources.
 The Company also neglected to consider Iatan 1 or LaCygne 2 for early retirement even though its modeling showed that these retirements would provide savings compared to its preferred plan.
-Delaying such retirement decisions in this IRP Annual Update due to "uncertainty" and "risk" appears to be a status quo bias that presupposes that keeping existing coal units on-line is inherently less risky.
+Delaying such retirement decisions in this IRP Annual Update due to "uncertainty" and "risk" appears to be a status quo bias that presupposes that keeping existing coal units online is inherently less risky.
 But coal generation carries costs and risks that are not inherent to other resources.
 For instance, renewable and storage resources do not carry environmental compliance risk, nor do they carry fuel cost risk.
-Further, Evergy's coal units are subject to risk associated with drought conditions in the Missouri River basin, as the North American Electric Reliability Corporation ("NERC") has highlighted as a reliability concern.13 Evergy's stance on uncertainty is puzzling because its modeling methodology addresses some of these key risks head-on.
-The Company models multiple scenarios of gas prices, carbon prices, and load growth and assigns probabilities to low, mid, and high outcomes for each of these factors.
-Testing the portfolios under all of these conditions is a means to addressing these critical uncertainties, and the results of that test showed that more coal retirements was cost-effective.
-Moreover, continued capital investments environmental or otherwise-in coal units also introduce further risk that these costs will be stranded if the units retire before these investments are depreciated.
-While investments made previously are already "sunk," future capital investments that can be avoided will prevent them from contributing further to stranded ratebase.
-These stranded costs are a risk for coal; they are not a risk for clean replacement resources, and even less so with the passage of the IRA.
+Further, Evergy's coal units are subject to risk associated with drought conditions in the Missouri River basin, as the North American Electric Reliability Corporation ("NERC") has highlighted as a reliability concern.17 15 Evergy response to Sierra Club Data Request 5-12.